Ledger-Donjon/scaffold/README.md

 Six special I/Os can generate 5V pulses, which are compatible with *ALPhANOV PDM* laser sources (50 Ohm TTL).

+## Installation

+Python3 library can be installed using pip:

+    pip3 install donjon-scaffold

 ## Documentation

 API documentation is available on [Read the Docs](https://donjonscaffold.readthedocs.io).